This article discusses the health problems that may occur if you swallow a pencil.

 The person may choke while swallowing the pencil.
 This can cause symptoms such as repeated coughing, chest pain, shortness of breath, or rapid breathing.

 Sometimes, children will place a piece of a pencil in their nose.
 This can cause symptoms such as nose pain and drainage, and breathing problems.
+Infants may become irritable.

 Graphite is relatively nonpoisonous.
 Contact poison control for further information.